yogasarak/Q1_Project/README.md

 (drop-down would be better, has built in validation,want client side)

-1.validate  : client side validation (‘on submitt’)
+1.validate  : client side validation (‘on submitt’) examples for proposal B, work the same as proposal A
   - (validate) duration is numeric (20,40,60)
   - validate form input: beginner can't choose 90min
     - beginner, intermediate, advance